ReInHerit/digital-hub/content/toolapps/2023-02-06-strike-a-pose.md

 ![Strike a Pose WebApp - Examples of pose matching](https://ucarecdn.com/82b1e645-bfeb-4dbc-b5ca-4309e46ddbe0/ "Strike a Pose WebApp - Examples of pose matching")

-> > *Strike a Pose WerbApp - The user trying to strike the pose in the painting (playing in “easy" mode, with visible skeletons - Challenge completed: download the video.*
+> > *Strike a Pose WebApp - The user trying to strike the pose in the painting (playing in “easy" mode, with visible skeletons - Challenge completed: download the video.*
 >
 > The user is challenged to reproduce in sequence the poses of some artworks from the museum's collections.
 Once all the poses have been matched, the application allows the user to **generate** a video that can be saved for any **social sharing** and provide info on the artworks.
 The video shows the user matching process and the overall **interactive experience** lived at the museum.